soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

     - Mailbox audit records also counts against the [folder limit for the Recoverable Items folder](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#mailbox-folder-limits).
 The maximum number of items (which are audit records in this case) that can be stored in the Audits subfolder is 3 million items.

       > [!NOTE]
-      > It's unlikely that mailbox auditing on by default will impact the storage quota and the folder limit for the Recoverable Items folder.
+      > It's unlikely that mailbox auditing on by default will impact the storage quota or the folder limit for the Recoverable Items folder.

     - You can run the following command in Exchange Online PowerShell to display the size and number of items in the Audits subfolder in the Recoverable Items folder:
        ```